mserajnik/vmangos-deploy/README.md

 client.

-A common web-based MySQL/MariaDB database administration tool called [phpMyAdmin][phpymadmin] is included and can be enabled by uncommenting the [`phpmyadmin` service configuration][compose-phpmyadmin] in your `compose.yaml`.
+A common web-based MySQL/MariaDB database administration tool called [phpMyAdmin][phpmyadmin] is included and can be enabled by uncommenting the [`phpmyadmin` service configuration][compose-phpmyadmin] in your `compose.yaml`.
 See the comments there for further information.